 In this paper we will be interested in the \emph{continuous-time} \emph{discrete-space} process $X$ only.
 That being so, we add to the ``branching constellation'' described above immigration, \emph{as well as} -- culling.
 More precisely, independently of the branching, at some rate $\mu\in [0,\infty)$, \emph{until the process dies out or explodes}, we either immigrate a certain number of individuals, or \emph{cull}, but at any given point in time at most one individual, according to the probability distribution function $r=(r_k)_{k\in \{-1\}\cup \mathbb{N}}$, culling of one individual occurring with probability $r_{-1}$, immigration of $k\in \mathbb{N}$ individuals occurring with probability $r_{k}$.

-The addition of culling and immigration preserves the downwards skip-free property.
-We have of course the special cases: (i) $\mu=0$ --- no immigration/culling, i.e. pure branching; (ii) $r_{-1}=0$ --- no culling, i.e. branching with immigration (stopped on extinction).
+The presence of culling precludes the ``branching property'' and we do not have available a semi-explicit representation of the semigroup as in the classical branching (with immigration) case.
+This makes the study more involved.
+On the other hand, the addition of culling and immigration does preserve the downwards skip-free property, which is what in the end ``saves the day''.
+We have the special cases: (i) $\mu=0$ --- no immigration/culling, i.e. pure branching; (ii) $r_{-1}=0$ --- no culling, i.e. branching with immigration (stopped on extinction).
 Besides, if, ceteris paribus, we were to allow $\lambda=0$ (but insist that $\mu r_{-1}>0$), then $X$ would simply be a, stopped on hitting $0$, homogeneous-Poisson-process--subordinated, integer-valued left-continuous random walk.
 For the latter we refer to \cite{vidmar2013fluctuation} and retain the standing assumption $\lambda>0$ (except where otherwise indicated).
 To avoid some complications/trivial considerations we will also assume throughout that $p_0>0$ and that $X$ does not have a.s. nonincreasing paths (so either $p_0+p_1<1$, or else $\mu>0$ and $r_{-1}<1$).